pbtrad/balancing_market/README.md

 Model Development: Train demand forecasting model, train market price prediction model, evaluate models

 API Integration and Deployment: Deploy models via FastAPI, set up Docker, expose endpoints for predictions

+**AWS Plan**

+Either preprocess data locally or with a SageMaker processing job.

+Upload processed data to S3.

+Start a SageMaker training job, pointing it to the data in S3.

+Deploy the trained model on SageMaker for inference.

+**Infrastructure as Code**
+Networking: VPC, subnets, security groups etc

+Database: RDS instance (postgres), will need read replica if I decide to use Grafana.

+Storage: S3 buckets (S3 Glacier for archiving).

+Containers: ECS (docker etc).

+Machine Learning: SageMaker for training and deploying models.

+Logging: CloudWatch.